felipelino/java-hands-on/README.md

 * Read about the [abstraction](https://cloud.spring.io/spring-cloud-static/spring-cloud-stream/2.2.1.RELEASE/spring-cloud-stream.html)
 so we know the configuration that doesn't rely on implementation.
-* And read about the [Kafka binder](https://cloud.spring.io/spring-cloud-static/spring-cloud-stream-binder-kafka/2.2.1.RELEASE/spring-cloud-stream-binder-kafka.html) once is the one that we choose.
+* And read about the [Kafka binder](https://cloud.spring.io/spring-cloud-static/spring-cloud-stream-binder-kafka/2.2.1.RELEASE/spring-cloud-stream-binder-kafka.html) which is the one that we will use.

 ### Binding our topic